projectdiscovery/yamldoc-go/README.md

 A standalone version of the YAML Code Documentation approach described at https://www.talos-systems.com/blog/documentation-as-code/.
 All credits goes to original authors.

+### Changes

+- Added support for example name based comments
+- Fixed a panic with embedded structs and added support for them.

 ### Usage

 The general recommendation is, all the structures for a single type should be in a single file.